 But, the sad truth is that the grassroots condition of the contemporary Church, under all of its different labels, has become, and is becoming, increasingly deteriorated in this regard.
 And, that deterioration is largely based in two errors in contemporary thought.

 First, the Spiritual vitality of the Church is presently sagging because of the widespread assumption that the Spiritual merger is simply intrinsic to the conversion moment.
-That is, the Spiritual baptism is just an automatic and indistinguishable part of one’s conversion to Christ.
+That is, the believer’s Spiritual baptism into Christ is just an automatic and indistinguishable part of one’s conversion to Christ.
 Thus, the believer has no inclination to intensely pursue this experience after conversion as a stand-alone event in the redemptive process - as we are encouraged to do in Luke, chapter 11, and other places in the New Testament.